 - Check your child’s tongue, mouth, and teeth

-- Use a tongue depressor, which is like a big popsicle stick, to look under your child’s tongue and check the range of motion
+- Use a wooden stick called a tongue depressor to look under your child’s tongue and check the range of motion

 The doctor may ask older kids to move their tongue around and make certain sounds, like of an r or l.